-Soulshine Bali is a yoga retreat in the lush jungle and rice fields of Ubud, just 3 kilometres from Ubud Monkey Forest.
+Soulshine Bali is a yoga retreat in the lush jungle and rice fields of Ubud, just 3 kilometers from Ubud Monkey Forest.
 The location allows for the best of both worlds.
-You’ll feel at peace inside the property, but should you choose to leave you’ll easily be able to explore the best of Ubud.
+You’ll feel at peace inside the property, but should you choose to leave, you’ll easily be able to explore the best of Ubud.

 International teachers host the retreats.
 Enjoy an experience full of yoga, fun activities, healthy food, cultural excursions, and healing treatments.